Thomas Ledlie Birch: Rebellion and exile

 In 1797, eleven of Birch's congregation were charged with attacking the house of the McKee family, local loyalists who supplied the authorities with such information as they could gather on the activities of United Irishmen.
-They were all acquitted thanks chiefly to the withering cross examination of prosecution witness the Presbyterian-turned-Anglican Rev. John Cleland, sub-sheriff and land agent of the Lord Londonderry, by the celebrity defence-counsel for the democratic cause, John Philpot Curran.
+They were all acquitted thanks chiefly to the withering cross-examination of prosecution witness the Presbyterian-turned-Anglican Rev. John Cleland, sub-sheriff and land agent of the Lord Londonderry, by the celebrity defence-counsel for the democratic cause, John Philpot Curran.
 Birch added drama to the proceedings by being arrested in the court on a charge of High Treason.
 Finding the conduct of the prosecutor "base and malicious", the presiding judge at his subsequent trial in Downpatrick directed his honourable discharge.

 Birch, as chaplain of the United [Irish] Army in County Down, took to the field with his men on 8 June 1798.
 They converged a thousand strong on the McKee homestead.
-All eight members of the family died in a siege that saw by the house set alight.
-A relief column of 300, consisting of Newtownards Yeomanry cavalry and 270 York Fencibles were ambushed by the rebels and obliged to retreat, withdrawing through Comber to Belfast.
+All eight members of the family died in a siege that saw the house set alight.
+A relief column of 300, consisting of Newtownards Yeomanry Cavalry (in which Birch's elder brother George was an officer) and 270 York Fencibles was ambushed by the rebels (among them Birch's elder son John was killed in the skirmish) and obliged to retreat, withdrawing through Comber to Belfast.

-According to witnesses at his subsequent court martial, the day after the Battle of Saintfield, "Pike Sunday", Birch appeared among the rebel army assembled at Creevy Rocks, a hill outside the town.
+According to witnesses at his subsequent court-martial, the day after the Battle of Saintfield, "Pike Sunday", Birch appeared among the rebel army assembled at Creevy Rocks, a hill outside the town.
 None testified to his preaching a sermon, but there is at least one record (possibly spurious) of his offering the following:Men of Down, we are gathered here today ... to pray and fight for the liberty of this Kingdom of Ireland.
 We have grasped the pike and musket to fight for the right against might, to drive the bloodhounds of King George the German king beyond the seas.
 This is Ireland, we are Irish and shall be free.